sw-dev-lisa-s-nh/sw-dev-lisa-s-nh/README.md

 - 🏫 I spend my time Mentoring Promineo Tech Back End Software Development Students, and Coding! 🖥️
 - 💬 Ask me about:  Java, MySQL, Databases, & SpringBoot
     - 💻  If you are a Promineo Tech student, I'm here to help; if not, ask anyway!
-- 🎹 Fun facts:
+- 🎹 Some of my favorite things...
-    - 🎵 I play the cello
+    - 🎵 playing the cello
-    - :es: speak Spanish
+    - :es: speaking Spanish
-    - 🗺️ love to travel
+    - 🗺️ traveling
-    - ⛪ lead worship 🎶
+    - ⛪ leading worship 🎶
-    - :coffee: live on coffee
+    - :coffee: coffee
 - 🏈 Obscure random fact:  I am a Green Bay Packers shareholder!
 - 🌟 My super powers:  Finding obscure typos 👀 in code & troubleshooting 💡
 - 📫 How to reach me:  LinkedIn